Teresinha Soares

-Teresinha Soares (born 1927) is a Brazilian pop art artist who currently lives and works in Belo Horizonte, Brazil.
+Teresinha Soares (1927 – 31 March 2026) was a Brazilian pop art artist who lived and worked in Belo Horizonte, Brazil.
 She produced art during the 1960s and 1970s and was best known for her erotic artwork that explored femininity and pushed back against Brazil's oppressive government.

-Biography
+Background

 Teresinha Soares was born in 1927 in Araxá, in the state of Minas Gerais.
-Soares is still alive today and lives and works in Belo Horizonte.
-She first began writing and acting before she pursued art as a full-time career, but she still continues to enjoy these activities.
+Soares lived and worked in Belo Horizonte.
+She first began writing and acting before she pursued art as a full-time career, but she still continued to enjoy these activities.

 Soares was producing art while Brazil was under military rule.
 She fought back against Brazil's dictatorship by making art that was more political and challenged the government's conservatism and strict censorship rules.
 Her artwork was considered pop art, which depicts popular and mass culture, and Brazilian new figuration, a type of art that Soares was introduced to in either Rio de Janeiro or São Paulo.
 Cecelia Fajardo-Hill and Andrea Giunta have stated that this is because her pieces, which were usually two-dimensional and three-dimensional, were vibrantly colored and contained bold shapes.

 According to Fajardo-Hill and Giunta, her artwork was also considered erotic.
 Traditionally, the erotic was defined as men having sexual thoughts about women.
 Women were always the object of men's sexual feelings and desires.
 The two have further stated that many artists like Teresinha Soares created erotic art that fought back against this sexist view of females.

 Unfortunately, Soares did receive criticism for her art throughout her career.
 Her artwork was controversial because it was erotic and dealt with topics like sexual orientation and liberation, women's rights, and Brazil's dictatorship.
 Her art greatly upset conservative Brazilian people.

+Soares died in Belo Horizonte on 31 March 2026, at the age of 99.
+Her daughter Valeska Soares is a sculptor, multi-media and installation artist.